 - Insufficient evidence: In every criminal case the D.A. has the burden to prove beyond a reasonable doubt that the defendant is guilty.
 If a defense attorney can raise that reasonable doubt by suggesting that the state’s evidence is unreliable, erroneous or insufficient, then the D.A. may drop the case for lack of proof.

 3. What are the penalties?

 The punishment for committing the Las Vegas offense of malicious prosecution depends upon the seriousness of the crime that you originally accused the victim of.
 For example, falsely accusing someone of murder will carry harsher penalties than falsely accusing someone of only trespass.

 If the falsely alleged crime is a felony, then you will be charged with a category D felony in Nevada.
 The sentence carries:

 - 1 – 4 years in Nevada State Prison, and

 - maybe up to $5,000 in fines

-Similarly, if the falsely alleged crime was only a gross misdemeanor in Nevada or misdemeanor in Nevada, then the defendant in a malicious prosecution case may be convicted of a misdemeanor in Nevada, which carries:
+Similarly, if the falsely alleged crime was only a gross misdemeanor or misdemeanor, then you may be convicted of a misdemeanor in Nevada, which carries:

 - up to 6 months in jail, and/or

-Note that the alleged victim in a malicious prosecution case may also sue the accuser in civil court for money.
-The judge may order the accuser to pay compensatory and punitive damages.
+Note that the alleged victim in a malicious prosecution case may also sue you in civil court for money.
+The judge may order you to pay compensatory and punitive damages.